alidevhere/certificate-generator/README.md

 ---

 # Installation:
-You can download it from [here](https://certificate-generator.github.io/) Certification Generator is desktop application for generating mass certificates from template and .CSV file of participants.
+You can download it from [here](https://certificate-generator.github.io/).

+# How to use it ?

+After you have successfully installed the app you can follow the following steps to generate certificates from csv files.

+# 1. Create .csv file:
+Csv file is a file in which column values are separated by comma * , *